murchie85/litttlegreenmen/README.md

 # What Can I Do?

-Anyone and everyone are welcome, since we have no idea what we can find *(or even how to find it)* , likely a variety of skilled poeple will make a difference.
+Anyone and everyone are welcome, since we have no idea what we can find *(or even how to find it)* , likely a variety of skilled people will make a difference.
 Below *in no special order* is a simple list of areas we will need help with

-- Events organisors
+- Events organisers
 - Data collectors
 - Analytics
 - Science/Engineering specialists
 - Promotional Activities(Social Media outreach, advertising etc)
-- Programing
+- Programming
-- Data Cleanders
+- Data Cleaners
 - Web Design
 - ML engineers
 - Data Scientists